Historic Churchyard Tour of St Michael’s

 This venture is underpinned by respect for the dead, the living and our surroundings, therefore, we expect the same from our guests.

-Tours costs vary depending on group size, please get in touch for more info.
+Private tour prices vary depending on group size, please get in touch for more info.

 A donation from each tour will be given to St. Michael’s Church